NamesMT/Roo-Code/cline_docs/marketplace/user-guide/01-introduction.md

 ## Overview and Purpose

-The Marketplace is a powerful feature in Roo Code that allows you to discover, browse, and utilize various components to enhance your development experience.
+The Marketplace is a powerful feature in Roo Code that allows you to discover, browse, and utilize various items to enhance your development experience.
 It serves as a centralized hub for accessing:

 - **Modes**: Specialized AI assistants with different capabilities
 - **MCP Servers**: Model Context Protocol servers that provide additional functionality